MaxChanger/MaxChanger.github.io/index.md

 I am currently a second-year (2020- ) graduate student of Northwestern Polytechnical University ([NWPU]) with the supervision of [Prof. Yuchao Dai], and I received my Bachelor's degree in July 2020 from the [School of Computer Science] of NWPU, with the honor of Outstanding Graduate.

-Recently, I am a Research Intern at the [Robotics and Autonomous Driving Lab] of Baidu Research, and I have been working very closely with [Xibin Song] and [Dingfu Zhou] on a research topic about Scene Reconstruction and Novel View Synthesis.
+Currently, I am a Research Intern at the [Robotics and Autonomous Driving Lab] of Baidu Research, and working very closely with [Xibin Song] and [Dingfu Zhou] on a research topic about Scene Reconstruction and Novel View Synthesis.
 Before that, I have been working very closely with [Xieyuanli Chen] on a research topic about LiDAR-Based Moving Object Segmentation at Haomo.AI.
 I used to be a Research Intern on topics related to 3D Scene Reconstruction and Understanding at 3D&AR Group @ MIG of [SenseTime] Research supervised by [Jiaming Sun] and [Prof. Xiaowei Zhou] (CAD&CG, ZJU) from October 2019 to May 2020.
 During my undergraduate study, I worked in [CVR-Lab] supervised by [Prof. Yuchao Dai] as a Research Assistant on Lidar/Visual 3D Registration and Reconstruction, Dual Lidar calibration, etc.